 The untamed Adriatic coast

 This dramatic mountain chain, right on the Adriatic coast in Croatia, is one of the wildest areas of the whole Mediterranean.
-A region where wild nature is really coming back.
+A region where wild nature is really coming back, and Rewilding Velebit is here to help.

 Velebit is one of the most prominent natural areas in the Mediterranean and situated on the Adriatic coast of Croatia.
 It hosts two national parks, a biosphere reserve and an array of old-growth forests, deep canyons, ancient open lands and exciting wildlife like Balkan chamois, red deer, brown bear, wolf and lynx.